Diesel cars, pollution and new taxes in 2018 – what you need to know

 Due to diesel vehicles being promoted and incentivised back in 2001 by the government at the time, some solicitors are saying that it may be unlawful to later penalise the public for purchasing diesel vehicles.
 The legal stance is that the government knowingly fed the public false information about diesel cars to push a hidden agenda.
 Therefore, the public have responded and more diesel vehicles are on our roads.

 However, it is important to note that despite any kind of government propaganda regarding diesel vehicles, the current government are not penalising people who bought diesel cars in the last 15+ years.
 They are simply taking action in order to incentivise other car fuels, in a bid to reduce our impact on the planet.

-In some ways, a lot of the articles that exist in the media, in response the legal obligations of the government, are slight side-steps to what the current issue and situation is.
-There may be grounds for legal prosecution of former minsters, however it is not directly linked to the repercussions of the Budget announcement in November.
-The Budget announcement is focused on moving forward; if the government proceeds to penalise all people who own diesel vehicles, then yes, this is a gross misconduct.
+In some ways, a lot of the articles that exist in the media, in response to the legal obligations of the government, are slight side-steps to what the current issue and situation are.
+There may be grounds for legal prosecution of former ministers, however, it is not directly linked to the repercussions of the Budget announcement in November.
+The Budget announcement is focused on moving forward; if the government proceeds to penalise all people who own diesel vehicles, then yes, this is gross misconduct.
 However, as it stands there are no plans to change taxes of any vehicles other than new diesel cars from April 2018.